Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 How is spinal stenosis diagnosed?

-To diagnose spinal stenosis your doctor ask questions about your symptoms and medical history and examine you.
-Your doctor may refer you for imaging tests to look at your spine, such as an x-ray, MRI or CT scan.
+To diagnose spinal stenosis your doctor, specialist or physiotherapist will ask questions about your symptoms and medical history and examine you.
+You may be referred for imaging tests to look at your spine, such as an x-ray, MRI or CT scan.

 The results of an imaging scan do not always reflect the severity of your symptoms.
 You might not experience any symptoms, even if your scan shows spinal stenosis.